Theodlz/sparkobs/README.md

 **temporary title, clear lack of imagination**

 ## What is it?
-Sparkobs is a lightweight package to create observation plans for various instruments.
+Sparkobs is a lightweight package to create observation plans for various instruments, but faster than the speed of light (I might be lying about the speed of light part).

 It is inspired by [gwemopt](https://github.com/skyportal/gwemopt) and some of [SkyPortal](https://github.com/skyportal/skyportal)'s code.

 ## How to install it?